Matt Cook

 Alison Oram

-Alison Oram is Professor of Social and Cultural History at Leeds Beckett University and a leading scholar of gender and sexuality, popular culture, public history and intersections of these with LGBTQ heritage.
+Alison Oram is Professor Emerita at Leeds Beckett University and a Senior Research Fellow at the Institute of Historical Research.
+She is a leading scholar of gender and sexuality, popular culture, public history and intersections of these with LGBTQ heritage.
 She is author of numerous articles and two books on LGBTQ history: The Lesbian History Sourcebook (2001) and most recently Her Husband Was a Woman!”
 Women’s Gender-Crossing and Modern British Popular Culture (2007).
-Alison also leads the project “Pride of Place: England’s LGBTQ Heritage“, an initiative funded by Historic England, the government agency responsible for protecting England’s historic buildings and landscapes.
+With Matt Cook, she is author of Queer Beyond London (2022) and with Justin Bengry and Matt Cook she is editor of Locating Queer Histories: Places and Traces across the UK (2022).
+Alison also led the project “Pride of Place: England’s LGBTQ Heritage“, an initiative funded by Historic England, the government agency responsible for protecting England’s historic buildings and landscapes.

 Justin Bengry

-Justin Bengry is a postdoctoral Research Fellow at Birkbeck College, University of London.
+Justin Bengry is Director of the Centre for Queer History at Goldsmiths, University of London where he convenes the MA Queer History.
 He is a cultural historian of modern Britain researching the relationship between homosexuality and capitalism.
-He is an Associate of the Raphael Samuel History Centre, Editorial Fellow for History Workshop Online, and undertook research for the Historic England initiative Pride of Place.
+He is an Associate of the Raphael Samuel History Centre, on the Advisory Board for History Workshop, and was lead researcher for the Historic England initiative Pride of Place, led by Alison Oram.
+With Matt Cook and Alison Oram he is editor of Locating Queer Histories: Places and Traces across the UK (2022).
 Justin is founder and editor of the international history of sexuality blog NOTCHES: (re)marks on the history of sexuality.

 Katy Petit